denevell/Natch-Android/README.md

 * Task: Start ui testing
 * Task: EditText which automatically hides the keyboard
 * Task: Gradle for the junit tests
+* Task: Use a lower resource hungry emulator in the docker container.

 ## Complete: To test